Memorial Day Weekend in Alpharetta

 Gather the family for a visit to the Walk of Memories, located at American Legion Post 201, to honor those who have bravely served our country.

-The only one of its kind in Georgia, this memorial pays tribute to U.S. veterans, family and friends through a walkway of nearly 8,000 bricks inscribed with the names of Georgians who have served our country.
-Monuments along the walkway spotlight several conflicts, including WWII, Korea and Vietnam Wars.
+The only one of its kind in Georgia, this memorial pays tribute to U.S. veterans, family, and friends through a walkway of nearly 8,000 bricks inscribed with the names of Georgians who have served our country.
+Monuments along the walkway spotlight several conflicts, including WWII, Korean, and Vietnam Wars.